Regensburg & More

 Boat rides on the Danube

-Your private day trip from Munich to Regensburg offers various options for short boat trips on the Danube.
+Your Regensburg Private Day Tour offers various options for short boat trips on the Danube.
 Either in Regensburg, where you can get to know the old town and the Stone Bridge from a different perspective on a "whirlpool trip".
 Or enjoy the Danube on one of its most picturesque stretches between Kehlheim and Weltenburg, where the Danube winds its way between high limestone cliffs.
-This section was rightly declared a National Natural Monument in 2020.
+This section was rightly declared a National Natural Monument of Bavaria in 2020.

 Weltenburg Abbey and Hall of Liberation